ionghitun/laravel-lumen-mysql-encryption/readme.md

 You cannot use basic where, orWhere, orderBy on encrypted fields so there are 5 predefined scopes that you can use as a replacer:

       - whereEncrypted
       - whereNotEncrypted
       - orWhereEncrypted
       - orWhereNotEncrypted
       - orderByEncrypted

 Possibility to anonymize data:

-- set `$anonymizable` variable on your model, the data will be anonymize using https://github.com/fzaninotto/Faker, for all the types available check this package.
+- set `$anonymizable` variable on your model, the data will be anonymized using https://github.com/fzaninotto/Faker, for all the types available check this package.

 Example: